Are you interested in a career in rotorcraft? Here are eight helicopter pilot requirements to know before you begin your journey.

 Building excellence takes time.

-The above helicopter pilot requirements are the bare minimum.
+The above helicopter pilot requirements are the bare minimum for obtaining a helicopter pilot license in the United States.
 You will need to study and work hard in order to succeed, so you need to create a realistic time frame.

 Pick a Good Quality Flight School

-Your flight training is the rock upon which you will build your skills going forwards, so you need a firm foundation.
-While local flight schools may be more casual and easy-going, you will not acquire your license any time soon by flying once a week.
+Your flight training is the rock upon which you will build your skills going forward, so you need a firm foundation.

 Here are some other advantages: